The Jerome Lawrence and Robert E. Lee Theatre Research Institute (TRI)

 The telephone and fax: 614-292-6614 (phone) 614-688-8417 (fax).

-Lawrence and Lee Institute staff members on hand to greet you are: Curator Nena Couch, Associate Curator Beth Kattelman, and Assistant Curator Orville Martin, and our Director Mary Tarantino.
+Lawrence and Lee Institute staff members on hand to greet you are: Curator Nena Couch, Associate Professor/Curator of Theatrer Beth Kattelman, and Assistant Curator Orville Martin, and our Director Mary Tarantino.

 "Theatre is the universal means of expression.
 It embraces all of the arts through which human minds seek to reach one another."